What types of business entities are filed with the Business Services Division?

 Please see our page on obtaining Copies of Our Records.

 How do I obtain a refund if I was charged twice?

 Go to the Commonly Used Form’s page and complete the Refund Claim form.

 Do you collect the Business Entity Tax (BET)?

-No. Visit the DRS website at www.ct.gov/bet for additional information on the BET.
-Please note that effective January 1, 2020 the business entity tax will no longer be assessed.
+No. Effective January 1, 2020 the business entity tax will no longer be assessed.